Tardive Dyskinesia – Examination and Management

 - This combined effect leads to an overactivation of the direct pathway (excitatory) out of proportion to the indirect pathway (inhibitory) leading to pathologic overactivity of striatal (movement regions).

 Prevention is paramount: Select an antipsychotic with lower propensity for TD

-Reduce dose of antipsychotic.
+- Reduce the dose of antipsychotic.
 (In some cases this can worsen dyskinetic movements)

-Change to atypical drug if on typical antipsychotic.
+- Change to an atypical drug if on a typical antipsychotic.

 Other strategies include: